 Here we have a list of top 10 badass Aliens from the Alien vs. Predator series.
 Included are Aliens from the movies, games and graphic novels.
 They are the "regular troopers" who stood out from their hive members.
 The badassery is ranked by their individual intelligence, their amount of kills, the toughness of their foes and the possibility of their survival in the end.

 The Dark One was an Alien who terrorized people from the town of Emerson who originated from a crashed spaceship USS Emerson.
-He killed more than 20 people during a week and reached legendary status among the highly religious population of the town.
-He survived several attacks until finally being killed by Sergeant Rachel using a Pulse Rifle.
+It killed more than 20 people during a week and reached legendary status among the highly religious population of the town.
+It survived several attacks until finally being killed by Sergeant Rachel using a Pulse Rifle.
 The Dark One was included in the Aliens: Alchemy comic released in 1997, which was later released in Aliens Omnibus: Volume Five.

 The Earthbound Alien was an Alien originating from an ancient Alien Temple.
 It was one of the fastest Aliens ever, reaching ridiculous speeds when running and jumping.
 After waking from hibernation (and possibly being centuries old) it went on a killing spree taking it through the freighter USS Ferarco and the Gateway station.
 During his quest, it killed 2 Predators and dozens of colonial marines.
 The Alien also liberated a captive hive.
 It is one of the few Aliens who reaches Earth, taking an escape capsule from the Gateway station.
 Its final fate is unknown.
 The Earthbound Alien was featured as a playable character in the Aliens vs. Predator video game, released in 1999.